(See also Introduction to Sweating Disorders.)

 Emotional causes are common, causing sweating on the palms, soles, axillae, and forehead at times of anxiety, excitement, anger, or fear.
 It may be due to a generalized stress-increased sympathetic outflow.
 Sweating is also common during exercise and in hot environments.
 Although such sweating is a normal response, patients with hyperhidrosis sweat excessively and under conditions that do not cause sweating in most people.

 Gustatory sweating occurs around the lips and mouth when ingesting foods and beverages that are spicy or hot in temperature.
-There is no known cause in most cases, but gustatory sweating can be increased in diabetic neuropathy, facial herpes zoster, cervical sympathetic ganglion invasion, CNS injury or disease, or parotid gland injury.
+There is no known cause in most cases, but gustatory sweating can be increased in diabetic neuropathy, facial herpes zoster, cervical sympathetic ganglion invasion, central nervous system injury or disease, or parotid gland injury.
 In the case of parotid gland injury, surgery, infection, or trauma may disrupt parotid gland innervation and lead to regrowth of parotid parasympathetic fibers into sympathetic fibers innervating local sweat glands in skin where the injury took place, usually over the parotid gland.
 This condition is called Frey syndrome.
 Asymmetric sweating can be caused by a neurologic abnormality.

 Generalized sweating involves most of the body.
-Although most cases are idiopathic, numerous conditions can be involved (see Table: Some Causes of Generalized Sweating).
+Although most cases are idiopathic, numerous conditions can be involved (see table Some Causes of Generalized Sweating).

 Some Causes of Generalized Sweating